 - Facebook Autoplay – In the Facebook app, Go to App Settings > Autoplay: Select,

 “On Wi-Fi Connections Only”. – This will stop Facebook from automatically streaming videos that you may not be looking to watch unless you’re connected to WiFi.

 - Restrict Background Data – The easiest way to save data is to tell your apps (or the Android system itself) to restrict background data.
 Background data is all that internet traffic that goes on when you’re not actually using an app: email syncing, feeds updating, weather widgets and so on.

 - Don’t upload, download or send pictures or videos over Mobile Data – A single minute of high definition footage captured on a modern smartphone can take up as much as 200 MB of data.
 Single photos can easily exceed 40 MB.
 Don’t even think about uploading these to Facebook, or downloading pictures and videos from friends, unless your mobile data plan can handle it.

 - Compress Chrome pages – Save up to 30% – 35% of your mobile browser data consumption!
 Just launch Chrome, tap the three dots in the top right-hand corner, go down to Settings and then to Data Saver.
 Keep an eye on the graph to see your data savings grow.

 - Navigate Offline – Google Maps can use up quite a bit of your mobile data if you’re not careful, but thankfully it is possible to use Google Maps offline.
-Another benefit to downloading maps offline is that you can access navigation even if you lose cellular signal in an area with poor coverage!
+Simply open Google Maps, tap the hamburger/options button at the top left, and scroll down to Offline Maps.
+Under that menu, you can “Select Your Own Map” to save offline.
+Make sure you access WiFi every 30 days or so, otherise your maps will expire.
+Another benefit to downloading maps – you can access navigation even if you lose cellular signal in an area with poor coverage!

 Share this with a friend: